SIG Sauer P250: Design details

 The handguns are available with a dark colored Nitron slide surface finish, two tone finish, where the stainless steel slide has an untreated surface, and a diamond-plated finish.

-Product evolution changes

 The grip module on the P250 Compact was changed in 2009.
 This change makes that the original and new style grip modules use different magazines.

 These old magazines are not compatible with new grip modules; the accessory rail was changed as well from a curved rail to a Picatinny rail.

 The factory holsters of the original grip modules do not fit newer grip modules featuring Picatinny rails though the modular nature of the firearm allows the original grip modules to be easily swapped out with the new version inexpensively.